SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 in your pipeline.
 Red AI refers to the dominant approach, that seeks to improve results through massive computational power without regard to environmental impact.
-Striving to "treat efficiency as a primary evaluation criterion alongside accuracy" is what Schwartz et. al. call Green AI.
+Striving to "treat efficiency as a primary evaluation criterion alongside accuracy" is what Schwartz et al. call Green AI.

 ## Mini case study {#case-study}